Ilan12346-maya/XinputBridge/README.md

 ### ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️

-After installing the DLLs below, any game will only work if xinputbridge is open.
-If it is closed the game meight not Start.
-This is an expected behavior of the current version. it's recommended to use a separate container, apparently on DarkOS wine8.18 wow64 is more stable.
+After installing the DLLs mentioned below, games will only function if xinputbridge is open.
+If it's closed, most games might not start.
+This behavior is expected in the current version, and due to this, as well as issues with some games, it's recommended to utilize a separate container.
+Apparently, on DarkOS, wine8.18 wow64 offers more stability.

-if this bothers you we recommend that you wait for the next version.
+If this bothers you, we suggest waiting for the next version.

 ### Mobox: